rpmuller/ePubs/WP1.md

 [^49]: Bury, _History of Greece_, Vol. I, p.
 138. It seems that Spartan men ate nearly six times as much as their wives.

-At some time during the eighth century BC the Spartans conquered the neighbouring country of Messenia, and reduced most of its inhabitants to the condition of helots.
+At some time during the eighth century BC the Spartans conquered the neighboring country of Messenia, and reduced most of its inhabitants to the condition of helots.
 There had been a lack of _Lebensraum_ in Sparta, but the new territory, for a time, removed this source of discontent.